 What statement did Nebuchadnezzar King of Babylon, make to his wise men whom he had assembled?

-Dan 2:3 The King said, I have dreamed a dream, my spirit was troubled
+Dan 2:3-5 And the king said unto them, I have dreamed a dream, and my spirit was troubled to know the dream.

 NOTE: The King’s wise men fail him – The magicians practiced magic, using the term in its bad sense that is, they employed all the superstitious rites and ceremonies of fortunetellers, and casters of nativities, and the like.
 Astrologers were men who pretended to foretell events by the study of the stars.
 The science, or the superstition, of astrology was extensively cultivated by the Eastern Nations of antiquity, sorcerers were such as pretended to hold communication with the dead.
 In this sense, we believe, the word ‘sorcerer’ is always used in the scriptures.
 The Chaldeans here mentioned were a sect of philosophers similar to the magicians and astrologers, who made natural science and divinations their study.
 All these sects of professions abounded in Babylon.
 The result desired by each was the same – the explaining of mysteries and the foretelling of events, the principal difference between them being the means by which they sought to accomplish their object.
 The King’s difficulty lay equally within the province of each to explain; hence he summoned them all.
 With the king it was an important matter.
 He was greatly troubled and therefore concentrated upon the solution of his perplexity the wisdom of his realm.